-Table 8: Factual Retention Results Breakdown: Performance breakdown of baseline agents across all task categories and difficulties in the factual retention set.
+Table 7: Factual Retention Results Breakdown: Overall performance breakdown of the baseline agents across all task categories and difficulties in the factual retention set.
 The summary agent has the best task performance, even without having any visual aspect of the video in context.
 However, it lags behind in the intermediate VQA intents, as the video frame and video agents all perform very similarly on intermediate tasks.